jxpose/grandblue-ai/README.md

-Repository to testing out Spring AI
+Repository for testing out Spring AI

 Replace OPEN_API_KEY with the actual api key